NailbatAubrey/Yume-Nikki-2024-Remake-Asset-Collaboration/README.txt

 transparency.
 I know this seems redundant to say, but a huge portion of the sprites in the original game do not use alpha to denote transparency.

-	To give the new sprites, I'll setup a github repo, just DM me a link to your github account on discord and I'll send you an invite to the github repo so you can commit to your own branch.
+	I'm using github for this project because github makes keeping track of contriutors extremely easy, so I can credit everyone who helps work on the project.

+	To add spritesheets, click on the "add file" button next to the giant green "<>code" button.
+It will prompt you to make a fork, which will let you edit everything in the file.
+Then when you're done with it, just DM me on discord.
+Its super easy to commit with the desktop client, I recommend downloading it and learnign how to make branches and commits.
+The program has a built in tutorial.
 My discord is nailbataubrey.
 Just explain that you're DMing me about spritesheets so I know you're not a scammer xD

 	I want to thank anyone making sprites for this project so much!
 If you don't want to worry about organizing the spritesheets, just upload your work in the related